Buying guide

 AI summary

-- Freehold (fee simple): The most common, where you own the land and buildings.
+- Freehold (Fee Simple): The most common type, where you own the land and buildings.

-- Leasehold: You lease the land from an owner and pay ground rent.
+- Leasehold: You own the building but lease the land from someone else, paying ground rent.

-- Unit Title: You own a unit and share common areas, managed by a body corporate.
+- Unit Title: You own your unit and share common property, managed by a body corporate.

-- Cross Lease: You co-own the land and lease your specific dwelling.
+- Cross Lease: You share ownership of the land and lease your specific dwelling.

 Summary of important things to know